 Also, the longer a home sits on the market, the tougher it is to sell at the highest possible price.
 Sellers are often willing to meet somewhere in the middle and split the difference.

-If the seller isn’t willing to budge on the price of the home, you may have limited options.
+If the seller isn’t willing to budge on the price of the home, then your options are limited.

 For example, using the same scenario above with a purchase price of $250,000, let’s assume your original goal was to put down $50,000.